-Viterbo is located in beautiful La Crosse, Wis. (see our La Crosse video)—a city with a population of 52,000 in a metropolitan area of over 150,000, amid majestic bluffs and scenic valleys on the Mississippi River.
+Viterbo is a private, not-for-profit university located in beautiful La Crosse, Wis. (see our La Crosse video)—a city with a population of 52,000 in a metropolitan area of over 150,000, amid majestic bluffs and scenic valleys on the Mississippi River.
 U.S. News & World Report named La Crosse as one of the nation's 10 Best Places to Live and USA Today named it #7 of the top 25 best small college towns.
 Campus academic and residential facilities are located on approximately two acres on the city's south side.
 Viterbo's soccer, softball, and baseball fields are located approximately 3.5 miles north of the main campus.

 Here at Viterbo (see our video), we believe learning is a life long process involving more than just academics.
 It’s also about experiencing life and growing intellectually, culturally, and spiritually.
 Students can expect to be challenged and supported.
 We have a 11:1 student-to-faculty ratio, state-of-the-art facilities, and a faculty that cares deeply about the success of each and every student.